A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 The continental shelf is a shallow coastal sea bed that reaches 200 meters below sea level.

 The Gulf Stream is a warm ocean current that originates in Florida, USA and crosses the Atlantic Ocean.
-It has a velocity of 6 km / h.
-The Gulf Stream is responsible for relatively mild winter in central Europe, as it transports large amounts of energy.
+The Gulf Stream is responsible for the relatively mild winter in central Europe, as it transports large amounts of energy.

 Haff-coasts are a special case of balancing coasts.

-The humidity is the amount of water vapor in the gas mixture in the atmosphere or air, and is an important indicator for health and comfort.
+The humidity is the amount of water vapor in the air, and is an important indicator for health and comfort.
 Humidity is most comfortable between 40% and 60%.
-For people, if the surrounding air is too dry, eyes can begin to burn.
-If it is too moist, mold forms can occur.

-Jugo is the Croatian word for the smooth, hot desert wind Scirocco.
+Jugo is the Croatian word for the smooth, hot desert Scirocco wind.
 It usually blows in spring, early summer and autumn in a south to south-easterly direction from the Sahara towards the Mediterranean.
-The greater the temperature difference, the stronger is the Jugo.
-Because of its formation over the desert it also take great amounts of sand dust with it, when this happens the air gets a yellowish-gray color and can take on the character of a sand storm.
+The greater the temperature difference, the stronger the Jugo is.
+Because of its formation over the desert, it also takes great amounts of sand dust with it and can cause sand storms.
 The visibility can fall below one kilometer.

 The Levante is a warm wind (3 to 5 Bft.), which often follows the Mistral and usually occurs in the summer months between June and August.

-Lodos is the turkish name for the dangerous hot desert wind Scirocco, which usually blows in autumn and winter from the south.
+Lodos is the Turkish name for the Scirocco, which usually blows in autumn and winter from the south.
 At first it blows moderately, but then it increases dramatically.
-It can be dangerous and create a trap for yachts.
+It can be dangerous for yachts.

-A low pressure area is an area with lower air pressure than the large-scale environment.
+A low pressure area is an area that has lower air pressure than the average environment.

-Is the Croatian name for the often strong Mistral wind, which pushes the boundaries by a cold front from the northwest in the Mediterranean.
+Is the Croatian name for the Mistral wind, which pushes the boundaries by a cold front from the northwest in the Mediterranean.

 Marinas are smaller ports that are geared towards the needs of recreational boating.